Vietnam.vn - Nền tảng quảng bá Việt Nam

 Prime Minister Pham Minh Chinh visits the exhibition area about overseas Vietnamese – Photo: DANH KHANG

-Prime Minister Pham Minh Chinh expressed his hope that overseas Vietnamese will continue to propose innovative and creative ideas and provide specific solutions to contribute to the country's development.
+Prime Minister Pham Minh Chinh expressed his hope that Vietnamese people living abroad would continue to propose groundbreaking and innovative ideas, and offer concrete solutions to contribute to the development of the country.

-“In particular, regarding science, technology and innovation, I am pleased to know that Vietnamese intellectuals and experts are a very strong human resource at schools, research institutes and multinational corporations in many countries.
-I would like to ask you to contribute ideas, especially on the development of science and technology and new fields such as semiconductors and AI, and at the same time propose specific projects, replicate good practices and effective models and directly participate in implementation,” the Prime Minister shared.
+“In particular, regarding science, technology, and innovation, I am pleased to know that Vietnamese intellectuals and experts are a very strong human resource at universities, research institutes, and multinational corporations in many countries.
+I urge you all to contribute ideas, especially on the development of science and technology and new fields such as semiconductors and AI, and to propose specific projects, replicate good practices and effective models, and directly participate in their implementation,” the Prime Minister shared.

-Within the framework of the conference, overseas Vietnamese businesses and organizations signed 10 memorandums of understanding with domestic agencies, organizations and businesses in the fields of technology transfer, human resource training, communications, etc.
+Within the framework of the conference, overseas Vietnamese businesses and organizations signed 10 memoranda of understanding with domestic agencies, organizations, and businesses in the fields of technology transfer, human resource training, communication, etc.

 Kiều bào hiến kế phát triển công nghệ cao - Ảnh 2.

-I was born in Hue, Central Vietnam.
-I left my hometown to study abroad when I was 19 years old.
-I have lived abroad for 23 years now, but Vietnam is always in my dreams.
+I was born in Hue, central Vietnam.
+I left my hometown to study abroad at the age of 19.
+I've lived overseas for 23 years now, but Vietnam is always in my dreams.
 No matter which city I go to in the world, I have to find pho to eat.
-I am proud to have eaten pho in every continent in the world, the only continent I have not eaten pho is Antarctica.
+I'm proud to have eaten pho on every continent in the world; the only continent I haven't eaten pho on is Antarctica.

-My journey with AI started in 2004, and it has been 20 years now.
-My passion for science was sparked in me since childhood when I realized that AI is the key to unlocking future revolutions.
+My journey with AI began in 2004, and it's now been 20 years.
+My passion for science was ignited in me from childhood when I realized that AI was the key to unlocking future revolutions.

-When I left, talking about AI, perhaps no one knew what it was.
-But when I returned to Vietnam to talk to young people, I saw their passion for AI and was very happy to see young people presenting their research on AI.
-I think this energy is sometimes even good in Silicon Valley.
-I hope that Vietnam can take advantage of the energy of its youth to join the AI revolution faster.
+When I left, talking about AI probably meant no one knew what it was.
+But when I returned to Vietnam to talk to young people, I saw their passion for AI and was very happy to see them present their research on AI.
+I think this energy is sometimes even better than in Silicon Valley.
+I hope that Vietnam can leverage the energy of its youth to join the AI revolution more quickly.

-Last week I attended the Generative AI conference in Ho Chi Minh City.
-The program also brought a number of foreign experts and overseas Vietnamese to Vietnam to speak.
-Next year, some of my friends and colleagues are organizing a semiconductor conference, hopefully in Hanoi or Ho Chi Minh City.
+Last week I attended the AI Generation Conference in Ho Chi Minh City.
+The program also brought several foreign experts and overseas Vietnamese to Vietnam to speak.
+Next year, some of my friends and colleagues will be organizing a semiconductor conference, hopefully in Hanoi or Ho Chi Minh City.
 This is a way to bring ideas and energy from abroad to Vietnam.

-* Mr. JOHNATHAN HANH NGUYEN (overseas Vietnamese in the Philippines, Chairman of the Imex Pan Pacific Group):
+* Mr. JOHNATHAN HANH NGUYEN (Vietnamese expatriate from the Philippines, Chairman of Lien Thai Binh Duong Group):

 Kiều bào hiến kế phát triển công nghệ cao - Ảnh 2.

-Having spent many years investing and doing business in Vietnam, I have realized that now is the best opportunity for overseas Vietnamese to return to do business in Vietnam.
-The government should have a strategy to attract overseas Vietnamese students and young people to intern and start businesses, and participate in community projects in Vietnam to help them connect with their roots and bring new initiatives, contributing to the development of the country.
+Having invested and done business in Vietnam for many years, I believe that now is the best opportunity for overseas Vietnamese to return and do business in Vietnam.
+The government should have a strategy to attract overseas Vietnamese students and young people to intern and start businesses, and participate in community projects in Vietnam to help them connect with their roots and bring new initiatives, contributing to the country's development.

-To be able to promote your capabilities and take advantage of the new technologies you create, I suggest that the Government should apply a sandbox mechanism, allowing experiments without requiring many licenses.
+To fully utilize your potential and leverage the new technologies you create, I suggest the government implement a sandbox mechanism, allowing for experiments without requiring numerous permits.

-Although Vietnam has made great strides in improving its investment environment, it still needs to increase transparency and simplify procedures.
-It is necessary to consider a one-stop mechanism specifically for overseas Vietnamese – where information, advice and quick resolution of legal issues related to investment can be provided.
+Although Vietnam has made significant progress in improving its investment environment, there is still a need to enhance transparency and simplify procedures.
+A one-stop mechanism specifically for overseas Vietnamese should be considered – one that can provide information, advice, and quickly resolve legal issues related to investment.

-* Mr. NGUYEN NGOC MAI KHANH (Japanese expatriate, senior manager of Marvell Vietnam):
+* Mr. NGUYEN NGOC MAI KHANH (Vietnamese expatriate in Japan, senior manager at Marvell Vietnam):

-Overseas Vietnamese network is very valuable to the high-tech industry
+The overseas Vietnamese network is very valuable to the high-tech industry.

 Kiều bào hiến kế phát triển công nghệ cao - Ảnh 2.

 I returned to Vietnam five months ago, after 15 years of working and researching at the University of Tokyo (Japan).
-I returned to participate in the microchip industry in Vietnam and to teach at universities in Ho Chi Minh City, training students in English, knowledge, and expertise in microchips to be closer to global engineers.
+I returned both to participate in the microchip industry in Vietnam and to teach at universities in Ho Chi Minh City, training students in English and providing them with the knowledge and expertise in microchips to better align with global engineering standards.

-The goal of training 50,000 high-quality human resources for Vietnam's semiconductor industry
+The goal is to train 50,000 high-quality personnel for Vietnam's semiconductor industry.

-is very good but also full of challenges.
+It's great, but also very challenging.
 I believe that the overseas Vietnamese network in the microchip industry can expand support and training not only domestically but also from abroad.

-According to my working experience at the University of Tokyo, the advantage of overseas Vietnamese is that they can take advantage of the policies of the host country regarding equipment, technology, and documents.
-If such a large network is connected, it will take advantage of the incentives of the host country to help the homeland, and at the same time create a bridge between Vietnam and advanced countries.
+Based on my experience working at the University of Tokyo, the advantage for overseas Vietnamese is their ability to leverage the host country's policies regarding equipment, technology, and resources.
+If such a large network can be established, it will allow them to take advantage of the host country's incentives to help their homeland, while also creating a bridge between Vietnam and developed countries.

 Tuoitre.vn